shubhamjain-3120/betly/README.md

-# Bet Platform - iOS App
+# betly - iOS App

 A fun betting platform for couples to track friendly wagers and maintain a competitive leaderboard.